 Physical buttons are the way to go.
 You’ll quickly develop the muscle memory to skip tracks or nudge the volume up without having to think about it, which is exactly what you need when you're flat out and just trying to manage your breathing.

 Part 4.
-Our Top Picks: Best Headphones for Running at Parkrun
+Best Headphones for Marathon Running

-1. Shokz OpenFit Pro: Premium Comfort Meets Versatility
+2. Shokz OpenFit Pro: Premium Comfort Meets Versatility

-Here's what makes it work for Parkrun:
+Here's what makes it ideal for marathon runners:

 Sound Performance